cmy2008/doc88_extractor/README.md

 swf2svg: If true, then swf files will be converted to svg first.
 svgfontface: Only working when swf2pdf is false.
 If true, then the texts will be converted, but this will impact pdf converting causing a lot errors.
 clean: If false, the swf,pdf,svg files wii be kept.
+get_more: If true, then always through scanning to get pages.
 ```